shaun-wilson/gedcom-remastered/README.md

 The first line of the example - the header line - specifies the primitives label, and the primitive's size constraints.
 This line is required.

 The label may contain upper case letters, numbers, underscores, and colons.<br>
-The label definition is completed with the string ":= ".
+The label definition is completed with the string `:= `.
 This also separates the label and the size definition.<br>
 All primitives must have a size definition.<br>
 The size definition is wrapped in curly braces.<br>
-The size definition begins with the string "Size=".<br>
+The size definition begins with the string `Size=`.<br>
 One or more digits specify the minimum size of the primitive's value.
 0 is a valid size (required for the NULL primitive).<br>
 A colon separates the minimum and maximum size numbers.<br>
 One or more digits specify the maximum size of the primitive's value.
 This number must be greater than or equal to the minimum size.